 Noooo!
 Whilst you’d think this would be a logical conclusion, the big energy suppliers are all about profits and won’t reward you for staying with them.
 They make their money on the premise that people can’t be bothered to swap – which, sadly, is mostly true.
 Other suppliers want to incentivise you to use their services, so they will offer you cheaper deals.
 It’ll only take you to minutes find the cheapest deal for you and there are loads of cost comparison websites online.

-Economy 7 is always cheaper than other tariffs
+Economy 7 is always the cheapest tariff

 Economy 7 was designed as an incentive for people to use the majority of their energy at night, using some of the energy that would otherwise go to waste from old power plants that couldn’t be turned off at night.
 Those with storage heaters can charge them at night, when the electricity rates are cheap, and use the stored heat the next day.
 This has, perhaps understandably, led some people to believe that Economy 7 is cheaper all day-round.
 This is definitely not true, and charging storage heaters/running electric convection heaters during the day is pretty much the most expensive way you could heat your home.
 On top of this, Economy 7’s days are numbered now that coal plants are being decommissioned in the UK.
 So, like we said earlier, it’s well worth shopping around to find the tariff that’s cheapest for you.